 But beyond speed, the more important issue regarding these sampling algorithms is that none preserve inferential validity, on a sample-by-sample basis, by providing a readily calculated cumulative distribution function (cdf) value (probability density function (pdf) values will be more cumbersome and less useable here).
-In other words, to make these simulation results truly useful for precise, powerful hypothesis testing and other inferential purposes, we need to know where in the distribution of correlation matrix samples a particular correlation matrix sits: what probability is it associated with?
-Calculating this (cdf value) is tortured, if not impossible for these methods, although this arguably should be the primary focus of such algorithms.
+In other words, to make these simulation results truly useful for valid hypothesis testing and other inferential purposes, we need to know where in the distribution of correlation matrix samples a particular sample sits: given a known/true correlation matrix (our null hypothesis, if hypothesis testing), what probability is associated with observing a particular sample correlation matrix, or one more extreme, relative to the known matrix?
+Is it larger than 5% of all randomly generated samples?
+Or 99%?
+Calculating this cdf value is tortured, if not impossible for these methods, although this arguably should be the primary focus of such algorithms.

 The counter argument is that the group of samples that these algorithms generate, taken as a whole, is a valid representation of the data generating mechanism behind the specified correlation matrix.
-This group of samples can then be used as inputs, one-by-one, to broader and arguably real-world portfolio simulations.
+This group of samples can then be used as inputs to comprehensive and arguably real-world portfolio simulations.
 While this is certainly true, at best the group of sample correlation matrices, then, only provide indirect inferential value, with what is arguably a notable lack of control.
-For example, the group of samples cannot be used to specify, for controlled portfolio simulations, the two matrices representing JD Opdyke, Chief Analytics Officer Page 27 of 88 Beating the Correlation Breakdown the 95% confidence interval under a given null hypothesis for the dependence structure, which is the kind of targeted, controlled capability needed for precise, powerful testing and consequent, targeted decision-making.
-Some may argue that the group of sample matrices can be used with ad hoc measures of 'distance' from a hypothesized matrix of 'true' values (e.g. a Euclidean 'norm' distance from, say, the identity matrix), yet such multivariate distances can be measured in many different and equally valid ways under various conditions (this is addressed in more detail in the Generalized Entropy chapter below).
+For example, the group of samples cannot be used to specify, for controlled portfolio simulations, the two matrices representing the 95% confidence interval under a given null hypothesis for the dependence structure, which is the kind of targeted, controlled capability needed for precise, powerful testing and consequent, targeted decision-making.
+Some may argue that the group of sample matrices can be used with ad hoc measures of 'distance' from a hypothesized matrix of 'true' values (e.g. a Euclidean 'norm' distance from, say, the identity matrix), yet such multivariate distances can be measured in many different and equally valid ways under various conditions (this is addressed in more detail in the Section 7 below).
 The same 'distances' also can have different interpretations under different conditions, and even widely used ones can be 'wrong' when applied to very commonly used dependence measures in this setting (see Zhang et al., 2024, for a compelling example).
 So making inferences based on them remains arguably as ad hoc, at best, as the arbitrary choice of how to measure distance between a sample matrix and its null hypothesis.
 Neither can such distances be used to rank order the sampled matrices to obtain, say, an empirical cdf, because different distances will yield different rank orderings.
-The only 'distance' that avoids these issues is probability itself, most conveniently represented as a cdf value.
+The only 'distance' that avoids these issues is probability itself, most conveniently and rightly represented as a cdf value.

-In the end, for real inferential capability and consequential decision-making ability, what is necessary here is an analytically rigorous connection between a specific sampled correlation matrix and its associated, properly defined cdf value, and none of these sampling methods provide this.
+In the end, for inferential capability and subsequent probability-based decision-making ability, what is necessary here is an analytically rigorous connection between a specific sampled correlation matrix and its associated, properly defined cdf value, and none of these sampling methods provide this.
 Fortunately, NAbC does, as is discussed further below.
-But first, I finish reviewing results from the extant literature that cover 1. distributional derivations of Pearson's matrix, but under the more general case of realistic, financial returns data, as well as 2. sample generation algorithms of Pearson's matrix under these same conditions (which should correspond to their stylized, empirical characteristics).
-For 1., I cover three recent and intriguing methods, labelled A.-C. below.
+But first, I finish reviewing results from the extant literature that cover 1. distributional derivations of Pearson's matrix, but under the more general case of realistic, JD Opdyke, Chief Analytics Officer Page 30 of 91 Correlation and Beyond financial returns data, as well as 2. sample generation algorithms of Pearson's matrix under these same conditions (which should correspond to their stylized, empirical characteristics).
+For 1., I cover three recent and intriguing methods below.

+4.a.iii.
 Distributional Results, More General Conditions